fbpx

 1. Civil society organisations are sensitised on the mandate and operations of the PAP, as well as the key thematic issues to be discussed at` PAP Ordinary Sessions

-2. Civil Society Organisations from South Africa and the rest of the African region are committed to constructively and sustainably work together on, and engage with, the PAP.
+2. Civil Society Organisations from South Africa and the rest of the African region are committed to constructively and sustainably working together on, and engaging with, the PAP.

 3. Host two forums annually on the side-lines of the PAP Ordinary Sessions